Where do the fishing nets come from in 7vs. Wild?

 About Bracenet:

-- Handcrafted in Hamburg personally for you
+- Handmade in Hamburg personally for you

 - Strong magnetic closure with “7 vs Wild” engraving